Vardøhus Fortress: Modern history

 Vardøhus did not see enemy action until the 20th century.
 The last time the fortifications were on active anti-invasion duty was during the First World War.
 The Second World War saw the fortress used as an anti-aircraft site and as a POW camp before the German occupation.

 Second World War

 During the period from the beginning of the Second World War to the German invasion of Norway, Vardøhus Fortress was an active unit under the command of Naval District no. 3 in Tromsø.
 For a time during the Winter War, 15-20 Finnish soldiers were interned at the fortress after being pushed across the border from Northern Finland by Soviet offensives.

 Norwegian Campaign

-At the outbreak of the German invasion on 9 April 1940, Vardøhus was under the command of Captain Johan Basilier Basilier.
+At the outbreak of the German invasion on 9 April 1940, Vardøhus was under the command of Captain Johan Basilier.
 The garrison consisted of one retired lieutenant, two privates, ten non-combatant military personnel, and two civilians.

 The weapons at the disposal of the garrison in 1940 were: